Tracking electron capture processes in classical molecular dynamics simulations for spectral line broadening in plasmas: Criterion for detecting trapped electrons in a computer simulation

 The need for such a criterion is obvious.
 In the simulations, it is necessary that the density of free electrons is a given value (generally predetermined).
 To calculate such value, one needs to \textit{count} the electrons that are really free in the simulated plasma.
 This number does not match that of the electrons included in the calculations, since some of them will become bound to the ions.

 Furthermore, there is another important reason that requires knowing when an ion has captured an electron and when it can be considered free.
 Let us consider a \FMD simulation in which we are interested in calculating the spectrum from an ionic emitter with charge $+Ze$.
 To that end, during the simulation process, we must register the temporal sequence of the electric field \textit{seen} by that charged emitter, which is produced by the ions and free electrons surrounding it.
 If, at a given moment, an electron is captured by the ion of consideration, from that moment on, the electron will orbit around it at a short distance.
-Therefore, the electric field felt by that emitter will be an oscillating function with a large amplitude (since the oscillating electron is very close), which spoils the field sequence.
+Therefore, the electric field felt by that emitter will be an oscillating function with a large amplitude (since the oscillating electron is very close), which is non-physical and thus spoils the field sequence used for the calculation of the spectrum.

 In addition, the capturing ion, originally with charge $+Ze$ becomes now, along with the trapped electron, an ion of charge $+(Z-1)e$ and can therefore no longer be considered a contributor to the spectral line in which we are interested.
-The moment the electron is captured determines when the ion changes its \textit{species} and therefore the emission coherence is abruptly lost.
-This causes a broadening of the line by the recombination process, which highlights one the advantages of these calculations \citep{gigosos2021}.
+In the framework of semiclassical computer simulations it is then necessary to wait for the corresponding ion to recover its original charge in order to continue using it for the calculation.
+The moment the electron is captured ($t_{cap}$) determines when the ion changes its \textit{species} and therefore the emission coherence is abruptly lost, making the correlation function of the dipole moment fall to zero ($C(t>t_{cap})=0$).
+This causes a broadening of the line by the recombination process, which highlights one of the advantages of these calculations \citep{gigosos2021}.
 As a consequence, in practice, the corresponding time-sequence of the electric field is \textit{cut} in the simulation process.
-It is then necessary to wait for the corresponding ion to recover its original charge in order to continue using it for the calculation.
+Since the duration of the different field sequences varies and, as a consequence the duration of the dipole autocorrelation function varies, in order to perform the average of the autocorrelation functions, indicated in Eqn. \ref{eqn:spectrum}, these need to be zero-padded to the same length.